 Nintendo had nothing to offer the smartphone space for more than half a decade and then it hit a home run with Pokémon Go back in 2016.
 It's still crazy popular app, but it's not always intuitive, and even now many people are still in the dark on some of its less transparent features.
 To help you become the best Pokémon Trainer you can be, here is a list of the best Pokémon Go tips and tricks around.

 If you're a veteran Pokémon master looking to keep your game tight, the jump ahead straight to our list of best tips and tricks.
 But if you're a new player just getting started along your journey, we've put together a handy guide to the fundamentals.

-Pokémon Go guide
+Pokémon Go starter guide

-Items: There are many items in the game.
+There are many items in the game.
 You need them for different actions.
 Here are the most important ones:

 - Poké Balls: The balls catch wild Pokémon.
 In the beginning, you gain Pokéballs, then Super Balls and later, Hyper balls.
 Whether there will be more ball types in the future is currently unclear but updates come pretty regularly.